asimihsan/travelbot/src/backend/README.md

 ## TODO

--   do Slovenia train locations and journeys.
+-   do Croatia bus + train, locations + journeys.
 -   fix list of places to only include places supported by travel providers.
     -   still need geonames to do geolocation, keep it in its own table.
     -   need list of places per provider.